Lambda-Mountain-Compiler-Backend/lsts-language-reference/type-system.md

 The term "Phi Type" comes from the more widely recognized Phi Functions in Single Static Assignment form.
 A Phi Function is used to merge variables coming from two separate parent code paths.
 A Phi Type is similarly used to merge types coming from two separate parent code paths.

+Phi types can also have state transitions decorated onto the inference graph.
+For example the fclose function will cause a state transition from `FileState::Open` to `FileState::Closed`.